NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Training-guide-BARS/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md

 - The referral Receiver's CAD will create a new case (Encounter) on receipt of the BaRS Referral and populate it with the patient and clinical details provided in the referral

 ### Acknowledge Receipt
 - The referral Receiver will send an acknowledgement back to the referral Sender, when it has successfully processed the payload.
 If it fails to do this it will send a BaRS error code.
-See {{pagelink:failure_scenarios, text:failure scenarios}} for more detail.
+See {{pagelink:core-failure_scenarios-1.1.3, text:failure scenarios}} for more detail.

 ### Status Update (Referral Response)
 - The referral Receiver will send a series of status updates back to the referral Sender, to support tracking the progress of the case.